ethompson93/ethompson93.github.io/_pages/cv.md

 * Theme Leader at Pint of Science, Nottingham, 2019.
 Led a team to organise a series of talks around the theme of technology for the general public.

 ## Other Activities
-* Representative for research fellows and research assistants at UCL's Centre for Medical Image Computing (October 2024-present).
+* Representative for research fellows and research assistants at UCL's Centre for Medical Image Computing.
 My role is to represent the views of postdocs and RAs at the CMIC core meetings, and to organise welfare events.
 * Member of the organising committee for the MICCAI 2024 International Workshop of Computational Diffusion MRI: [CDMRI 2024](http://cmic.cs.ucl.ac.uk/cdmri/).
 My role involved maintaining the website, contacting authors via the conference management system, and helping to organise the peer review process.
 * Session chair at the 2024 Alzheimer's Association International Conference (AAIC), for the featured research session "Tau accumulation and tau spreading patterns II"
 * From April 2022 - April 2024 I organised monthly Brain Connectivity seminars at UCL.
 I was responsible for organising the seminars, inviting speakers, and promoting the events.